About the scheme

 The £1.5bn A14 Cambridge to Huntingdon improvement scheme includes a major new bypass to the south of Huntingdon and upgrades to 21 miles of the A14.

-Work officially started in November 2016 and the new road is expected to open to traffic by the end of 2020.
+Work officially started in November 2016 and the new road opened to traffic on Tuesday 5 May 2020.

 Benefits – the scheme will: